 6. Starting this moment, you can begin to interact with ExpressVPN’s servers.
 To connect to the nearest server, use the following command: "expressvpn connect."

 7. To disconnect at any moment, go with "expressvpn disconnect."

 8. If you want to access a specific server, first, use the "expressvpn list" command.
 You will see a table with three columns.
 To connect to a VPN server, you can either use its alias, country, or location marker.

 Let's say you want to connect to Australia's fastest server.
 In that case, you'll use this command: expressvpn connect Australia.
 However, if you want to connect to a specific server, you will use the following command: expressvpn connect "Australia – Sydney – 2."

-That would be all on how to set up ExpressVPN on Raspberry Pi.
+That would be all on how to get ExpressVPN on Raspberry Pi OS.
 In case you have any questions or doubts, make sure to post your comment just below.
 And finally – thank you for reading!